-Tip 10: Once you’ve resolved an issue, follow up with the customer and ask them if they are still facing the issue or not.
+Tip 10 on How to Deal with Angry Customers: Once you’ve resolved an issue, follow up with the customer and ask them if they are still facing the issue or not.

 Now you know the reasons that can make the customer angry and the tips on dealing with angry customers.